 When she reported her ongoing issues with Boyle to Law Director Jay Coffey, he is accused of telling her to go have a beer with Boyle to smooth things over, later also allegedly telling another municipal employee that Matthews had “a problem with men.”

-She also contends that Davis, Coffey, Boyle, and/or Assistant Corporation Counsel Donna Russo routinely did not take action on matters such as improper vacation requests, inappropriate attire, and failure to perform job duties – including Bonamo.
+She also contends that Davis, Coffey, Boyle, and/or Assistant City Counsel Donna Russo routinely did not take action on matters such as improper vacation requests, inappropriate attire, and failure to perform job duties – including Bonamo.

 Mathews also says that she was ignored when she informed the defendants of potential misappropriation of funds and abuse of public office by certain municipal employees and administrators.